sanghis96/ProgrammingCentre/README.md

 cpp folder contains some Interesting c++ codes

-python folder is initially empty
+python folder is initially empty.

 In web repository initially I added a sample website for total practice of beginners.